Student Affairs Leadership Team

 Rachel Eskridge is the Director of the Center for Student Wellbeing in Student Affairs at Vanderbilt University.
 Previously, she worked for three years as the Outreach, Prevention, and Education Coordinator at the Vanderbilt Psychological and Counseling Center creating relationships, partnerships and programming across campus.
 She works specifically in the areas of substance use prevention, suicide prevention, stress management, faculty and staff training, and providing support for students of concern.
 Rachel is a “Double ‘Dore” having received her bachelor’s degree from Vanderbilt in 2001 and her Master’s degree from Vanderbilt in 2007.

-Mindy Ireland serves as the Executive Assistant and Office Manager for Student Affairs.
+Mindy Ireland serves as the Executive Assistant for Student Affairs.
 In this role she manages the Central Office, providing supervision and guidance to the administrative support staff, and scheduling for the Dean.
 Additional responsibilities include serving as the liaison to the Appellate Review Board, coordinator for the Student Handbook Revision process, and coordinator for processing Medical Leave of Absence paperwork for students.

 Mindy joined Vanderbilt in 2011.
 Her work history at Vanderbilt includes working as the Administrative Assistant in the Office of Student Accountability, Community Standards, and Academic Integrity, where she served as the first point of contact for the office and provided administrative support to the Director, Assistant Directors, and Graduate Assistants.
 Prior to working at Vanderbilt, Mindy managed the outside sales staff for a nation-wide wireless provider and served as a departmental manager for a national department store chain.

-Alison Matarese has served in the Office of Housing Assignments since 2012.
+Alison Matarese has served in Housing Assignments since 2012.
 She is responsible for all aspects of occupancy management including housing assignment processes, billing, and policy development.
 Prior to her work in housing assignments, Alison began her professional career in higher education as an Area Coordinator on the Martha Rivers Ingram Commons from 2009-2012.

 Originally from East Greenwich, Rhode Island, Alison earned a Bachelor of Arts in Psychology from the University of Tennessee, Knoxville, and her Master of Education in Educational and Counseling Psychology with a focus in College Student Personnel from the University of Louisville.
 In her free time, Alison enjoys working out, cheering on her beloved New England Patriots and Boston Red Sox, renovating her fixer upper, and spending time with her spouse, golden retrievers and cats.